Meowrin/al-guides-temporary/OpSi.md

 #### Overworld map:

-- Ports: currently USS, HMS ports are known, they have their own shop that refresh every 3 days approx. There's 2 kind of currency: coins and tech coin.
-We currently don't know much but using the battle coins liberally is fine.
+- Ports: currently USS, HMS ports are known, they have their own shop that refresh every 3 days approx. There's 2 kind of currency: operation coins and tech tokens.
+We currently don't know much but using the operation coins liberally is fine like patching up your fleet.
-- Includes regions that cost AP to enter (story regions 1st clear cost 0 AP to enter and 0 AP to scan)
+- Includes regions that cost AP to enter (story regions cost 0 AP to enter and 0 AP to scan if they allow you).
+After clearing the story region, the game will force you to enter and clear the region normally and cost AP appropriately.
-- Regions: Cost AP to enter

 ### Regional maps and effects/point of interest:

 - Think of it as normal maps in every chapter in main campaign
 - Every fleet has their movement restricted in turns (much like event maps where you have limited movement tiles).
 Same concept here but turns actually have an effect on the map.
 The map is semi-dynamic in that mobs might spawn in over time, cat salvages overtime discovering elite fleets (enhanced enemies with modules and more drops)
-- Recon reveal the entire map so scanning mode will reveal hidden cache more effectively
+- Recon reveal the entire map so scanning mode will reveal hidden cache more effectively.

 #### Modules
 Offense, Defense, Healing modules all either buff or debuff your fleet in battle.
 You can increase it with items or modules collected in the map